openembedded/openembedded-core/meta/recipes-devtools/rust/README-rust.md

 ## Introduction

-This OpenEmbedded layer provides the rust compiler, tools for building packages (cargo), and a few example projects.
+This provides the Rust compiler, tools for building packages (cargo), and a few example projects.

 ## What works: